dotnet/machinelearning/docs/building/windows-instructions.md

 - `build.cmd` - sets up tools and builds the assemblies

-After successfully running the command, the project can be build directly from the Visual Studio IDE.
+After successfully running the command, the project can be built directly from the Visual Studio IDE.
 Tests can be executed from the VS Test Explorer or command line.

 ### Building From the Command Line